-All too often, a pet owner will come in and share their experiences in which he or she regularly applies Frontline Plus (Fiproguard Plus) or Advantage II, yet is angry that after several treatments they are still seeing fleas.
-There are several plausible explanations for persistent flea infestations that have nothing to do with lack of efficacy of these products.
+All too often, a pet owner will come in and share their experience in which he or she regularly applies topical flea prevention, yet is frustrated that after several treatments they are still seeing fleas.
+There are several plausible explanations for persistent flea infestations which may have nothing to do with lack of efficacy of these products.

-In very heavy infestations, I will often recommend a professional home exterminating service.
-My favorite home products include borate based products such as Flea Busters, which can often dry out or dessicate the various flea life stages.
-In spite of recent discussion in the veterinary literature, the development of wide spread flea resistance is still not believed to be a major factor to clients still finding fleas on their pets.
+In cases of heavy flea infestations, some home products such as Advantage Carpet and Upholstery Spray kills fleas and ticks quickly and continues to kill fleas for two weeks.
+In spite of recent discussion in the veterinary literature, the development of widespread flea resistance is still not believed to be a major factor to clients still finding fleas on their pets.